 There’s no doubt that iPhones are a bit of a status symbol.
 If you have older kids or teenagers, you might find you’re being hounded for the latest iPhone.
 While this isn’t the most affordable option for all families, if it is something that you are happy to buy your child, there are a few options to choose from.

-If you’re interested in picking up the iPhone 11 or iPhone XR, the following table shows a selection of 24-month plans for the 64GB iPhone 11 and 64GB iPhone XR from Telstra, Optus and Vodafone, as published on Canstar Blue’s database, listed in order of cost from lowest to highest, then data allowance, largest to smallest.
+If you’re interested in picking up the iPhone SE, the following table shows a selection of 24-month plans for the 64GB iPhone SE from Telstra, Optus and Vodafone, as published on Canstar Blue’s database, listed in order of cost from lowest to highest, then data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of providers.
 This table includes products with links to a referral partner.

 Best phone plans for kids